cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 of the emulator.
 Game mode and the overlay can be controlled (and permanently disabled) by various methods on the emulator object; check the [reference documentation](./reference/interfaces/Emulator.html#setGameMode) for more details.

+Keyboard input is not supported for keyboard OS5 devices, and for those game mappings are always active.

 ## Creating a session file